Skip to content

 Chase tells the story of their most recent call-up, Blaine Crim, who, incidentally, is my new favorite player.

 Funny how you get older and pull for the 27-year old call-up you have some Kevin Bacon connection to.
 But when you were 9, you’d have used that rookie’s baseball card in your tire spokes.
-Well, I’m older now, and would sooner use a Topps Justin Verlander to give my 4-year old’s balance bike the vroom sound.
+When you’re older, you’d sooner use a Topps Justin Verlander to give your kid’s balance bike the vroom sound.

 We also discuss Chase’s approach to parenting, coaching and maintaining perspective.
 He shares insights from his book The Hitters Handbook, and reflects on lessons learned from coaches and teammates throughout his career.

-Re baseball, we cover everything from 12-year old travel ball to Corey Seager riling up the Rangers in the playoffs because he got excited about a homerun (which he doesn’t do often).
+Re baseball, we cover everything from 12U travel ball to Corey Seager riling up the Rangers in the playoffs because he got excited about a homerun (which he doesn’t often do).

 There’s a reason Chase & I have remained the best of buds since we met in 1994.
 Episodes where I have him on keep getting better!